logux/core/README.md

 cleanEvery(log)
 ```

 It returns a `stopCleaning` function.
-Call if you want to remove the listener
+Call it if you want to remove the listener
 from the log.